 1.8 Asset disposals: When a capital asset is no longer needed, it may be sold so that the proceeds (capital receipts) can be spent on new assets or to repay debt.
 The Council is currently also permitted to spend capital receipts on service transformation projects until 2021/22.
 Repayment of capital grants, loans and investments also generates capital receipts.
-The Council plans to receive £0.4m of capital receipts in the coming financial year as follows:
+The Council anticipates to receive at least £0.3m of capital receipts in the coming financial year as follows: